A formalization of convex polyhedra based on the simplex method

 The authors are very grateful to A.~Mahboubi for her help to improve the presentation of this paper, and to G.~Gonthier, F.~Hivert and P.-Y.~Strub for fruitful discussions.
 The second author is also grateful to M.~Cristi\'a for introducing him to the topic of automated theorem proving.
-The authors finally thank the anonymous reviewers for their suggestions and remarks.
+The authors thank the anonymous reviewers for their suggestions and remarks.
 An abridged version of this work appeared in the proceedings of ITP'17.
 The authors finally thank the referees of the ITP paper for their comments and suggestions.